mwgabby-li/Mab/ReadMe.md

 ## Self assessment

 INSTRUCTIONS:
-* Self assessment of your project: for each criteria described on the final project specs, choose a score (1, 2, 3) and explain your reason for the score in 1-2 sentences.
+* Self assessment of your project: for each criterion described on the final project specs, choose a score (1, 2, 3) and explain your reason for the score in 1-2 sentences.
 * Have you gone beyond the base requirements?
 How so?